esa/polyhedral-gravity-model/docs/quick_start_cpp.rst

         GravityResult result = GravityModel::evaluate(poly, density, point);

-**Example 4:** A guard statement checks that the plane unit normals are pointing outwards.
+**Example 4:** A guard statement checks that the plane unit normals are pointing outwards and no triangle is degenerated.
 Only use this statement if one needs clarification about the vertices' ordering due to its quadratic complexity!

 .. code-block:: cpp